slavkoss/fwphp/readme.md

 https://github.com/TRPB/ImmutableMVC

+# <a name="swfw"></a>What is SW fw (Software framework)
+[Top](#top)      <a href="#directories" id="lnkdirectories">Directories</a>    [UML](#uml)     [2.
+IDE](#ide)    [3.
+CRUD](#crud)     [4.
+SW fw](#swfw)

+See "What is SW fw (Software framework)" (using mkd in fwphp/glomodul/mkd/02/01\_fwphp/**PHP_DIP\_DI.txt/**)  which states :

+1. Provides a STANDARD WAY TO BUILD and deploy applications
+2. Is abstraction in which SW providing GENERIC FUNCTIONALITY can be selectively applied / supplemented (NOT changed!!) by user-written code, providing appl-specific SW.
+   IoC  (inversion of control) is **key difference fw - library of reusable code** : does your code call into a fw, or does it plug something into fw, and then fw calls back ?
+   Code flow (of control messages) in sw fw is dictated by sw fw, not by the caller method.
+3. Is universal, REUSABLE SW environment that provides particular functionality as part of a larger SW platform to facilitate development of SW applications

+Code flow terms : DI is about **code flow tie - wiring**, IoC is about **code flow direction**, and DIP is about **code flow shape**.

+1. DI (Dependency Injection) is about how one code object knows about another, dependent object (master table does not know about its details which have FK - knowlege about master).
+   DI is about **how dependent (lower) object acquires a dependency (higher) object**.
+2. IoC (Inversion of Control) is about **who initiates the call**.
+If your code initiates a call, it is not IoC.
+   If  the container/system/library/fw calls back into code that you provided, it is IoC.
+   In B12phpfw OUR CODE in Home\_ctr extends Config\_allsites \_\_construct($pp1) contains code
+   **$akc = $this->uriq->i ; $this->$akc() ; **   - it is in fact NOT OUR CODE but fw core code - pure IoC :
+    1. can easily be moved  in framework core (ee in parent constructor)
+    2. but is more clear then if it were (hidden) in parent constructor
+    3. allows us to also, beside from fw core, call / include something (which will never be needed)
+3. DIP (Dependency Inversion Principle) is about the **level of the abstraction** in messages sent from your code to the thing it is calling.
+   Eg high-level module A --- uses ---> low-level module B.
+   When applying DIP, both modules --- depend ---> on abstraction - interface, so A and B can be built, used, deployed independently
+   (note that **in UML diagrams all arrows point to dependency**) Eg High-level module (your business logic) defines DB CRUD interface "ClientRepository" which contains the methods the business logic needs.
+   Then a "MySQLClientRepository" DB CRUD concretion implements that interface and uses a database library to submit the queries.
+   Because I did not yet realized ideas above, for now B12phpfw has : cc, rr, uu, dd methods which are global like in Oracle FORMS form module .fmb (using or not on-insert, on-update...)
+   Example in fwphp/glomodul/z_examples/02_mvc/domain_model/ seems to me tipical not enough explained strong talk, week doing (not suitable for each form in own dir) :
+   http://www.sitepoint.com/building-a-domain-model/  February 24, 2012  By Alejandro Gervasio - last cry in frameworks night
+   or interesting project : http://github.com/webengfhnw/WE-CRM - last cry in frameworks night To be sure, use DI or IoC with DIP.

 > B12phpfw means: B=table rows blocks for CRUD like in Oracle Forms eg invoice.fmb master (B1) and detail rows (B2).